 - 3. Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz or homework assignment; - 4.
 Entering an office or building to obtain unfair advantage; - 5.
 Taking an examination for another; - 6.
-Altering grade records; or - 7.
-Copying another's work during an examination or on a homework assignment.
+Altering grade records; - 7.
+Copying another's work during an examination or on a homework assignment; - 8.
+Rewriting another student's work in Peer Editing so that the writing is no longer the original student's; or - 9.
+Taking pictures of a test, test answers, or someone else's paper.